Gourang97/max-ai/docs/source/maxaimarketplace.rst

 kubepod_config
 ^^^^^^^^^^^^^^
-The ``kubepod_config.json`` is similar to the ``spark_config.json``, with difference being, former is for specifically for KubernetesPodOperator.
-The structure is also similar, with mandatory arguments as follow:
+The ``kubepod_config.json`` is used to provide the configuration for KubernetesPodOperator.
+The structure is similar to spark_config:
     - ``id`` - integer that defines the order of task in the DAG.
     - ``name`` - a string with task name, same as defined in DAGFactory task definition.
     - ``conf`` - key-value pairs, in accordance with `KubernetedPodOperator <https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/_api/airflow/providers/cncf/kubernetes/operators/kubernetes_pod/index.html#airflow.providers.cncf.kubernetes.operators.kubernetes_pod.KubernetesPodOperator>`_.